 Graham Henderson is a Visiting Research Fellow in the Decadence Research Centre.
 A successful arts leader and cultural entrepreneur, Graham has successfully founded two new arts organisations in the UK over the last fifteen years and has worked as a public art consultant.
 From 2006 he developed Poet in the City as a successful ‘mixed funding’ model which achieved its selection as a National Portfolio Organisation by Arts Council England in 2010.
 Since 2014 Graham has been CEO of the Rimbaud and Verlaine Foundation, a dynamic cross-arts organisation inspired by the French poets.
 As a public art consultant Graham delivered Pope’s Urn in 2015, a major piece of public art inspired by poetry, and wrote the official essay of support for the Farrell Review, calling for a new approach to the commissioning of public art.

-Robert Pruett is a DPhil student in French at St Cross College, Oxford, where he is preparing a thesis on eros and idealism in the work of Remy de Gourmont.
+Robert Pruett-Vergara is currently preparing a monograph of his thesis, Remy de Gourmont and the Crisis of Erotic Idealism, and his work investigates the interplay of erotic and philosophical discourses at the transition from Symbolism to modernism.
 Alongside the Cercle des Amateurs de Remy de Gourmont (CARGO), he co-organized the Fin de Siècle Symposium (Balliol College, Oxford, 2016).
 In 2018, he co-organized Decadence, Magic(k), and the Occult at Goldsmiths College, University of London.
 His chapter on ‘Dowson, France, and the Catholic Image’ appears in In Cynara’s Shadow: Collected Essays on Ernest Dowson (ed. by Alice Condé and Jessica Gossling).
 He holds a BA from The Evergreen State College (United States), and an MA from Goldsmiths College, University of London, where he currently serves as Reviews Editor for Volupté: Interdisciplinary Journal of Decadence Studies.

 Established at the Gabriele d’Annunzio University of Chieti-Pescara in 1993, the C.U.S.V.E.
 (Centro di Studi Vittoriani ed Edoardiani) fosters research in the field of Victorian and Edwardian studies with a focus on language and literature, history and society, visual and performing arts.